sherzodboy/houzing/README.md

-# Getting Started with Create React App
+# Getting Started with Webrain Academy

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github [Hozing](https://github.com/sherzodboy/houzing).

+# can see the DEMO [Hozing](https://github.com/sherzodboy/houzing).

 ## Available Scripts